DPhil in Philosophy

 This course is not available in part-time mode of study and is not offered via distance learning.

-Class attendance may be required in the first year of the DPhil, and all graduate students are encouraged to participate in lectures, classes, seminars and other educational opportunities which are of interest to you, undergraduate or graduate, in and outside of the Faculty of Philosophy, provided that those classes, seminars and lectures are open to you.
+Class attendance will normally be required in the first year of the DPhil, and all graduate students are encouraged to participate in lectures, classes, seminars and other educational opportunities which are of interest to you, undergraduate or graduate, in and outside of the Faculty of Philosophy, provided that those classes, seminars and lectures are open to you.

 The course has no fieldwork, industrial placement or year abroad element, but you may decide to attend conferences, workshops or research training elsewhere.
 Each year there is an Oxford Graduate Philosophy Conference, in which most graduate philosophy students participate in some way.